 In order to provide a connection between the backcountry and surrounding communities, the RAF is attracting donors who wish to specifically target their charitable donations locally.
 These funds have recently been directed toward a campaign to construct pilot shelters at larger, paved airports that serve as gateways to the backcountry.
 Similar in concept to the rest stops along our interstate highway system, the first of these shelters was constructed at Gallatin Field (BZN) in Bozeman, Montana.
 It offers pilots a place to pitch a tent on the grass near their airplane, relax in front of a fire and even take a hot shower - all at no charge.

 The center piece of RAF airstrip acquisitions is Ryan Field.
 This donation by Ben and Butche Ryan includes 152 acres of land surrounded by US Forest Service lands and only two miles from Glacier National Park.
 There is a 2,500-foot airstrip and the RAF recently completed a pilot's campground.

 The RAF is depending on other pilots to help them in identifying potential real estate for the development of new airstrips.
 Oftentimes we have friends or acquaintances who built their own airstrip and want to see their dream continue long after they are gone.
 These situations lend themselves perfectly to the tax-deductions that are available to the donor.

 Without the enabling work of the RAF, your recreational opportunities - whether cross-country or backcountry - will continue to diminish as airfields are closed or their use is restricted.
 Earning your pilot certificate wasn't easy.
 Creating new airstrips isn't easy either.
 Nothing worthwhile ever is.

-“The Recreational Aviation Foundation preserves, maintains, and creates airstrips for recreational access.”
+“The Recreational Aviation Foundation preserves, improves, and creates airstrips for recreational access.”